LakshmiPrasannan/People_Counting_OpenVINO/WRITEUP.md

 ## Explaining Custom Layers
 ![Architecture](https://github.com/LakshmiPrasannan/People_Counting_OpenVINO/blob/master/Faster_R_CNN_Architecture.png)

+When OpenVINO's model optimizers converts a TensorFlow model into Intermediate Representations, the model optimizer searches for each layer of the input model n the list of known layers before building the model's internal representation, optimizing the model, and producing the Intermediate Representation.
+TensorFlow and Inference Engine use different layouts of tensors and these tensors are falttened inorder to convert to layout required for Inference Engine.
+The mapping and xml file will have detailed information about these flattening after converting to IR.

+If these details are absent several reasons exist for why the Model Optimizer could not generate an Intermediate Representation for a model.
+However, in some cases, the Intermediate Representation could be generated after providing certain hints to the tool.

 In the layers of the model of Faster R-CNN object detection model
     1. Proposing feature extraction over the image before region proposal so that the CNN need not be run unnecessarily on every predictions on the image.
 In some cases we can even have 2000 predictions, to improve the efficiency we can need to run only 1 CNN after feature selection.
     2. Running one CNN over the entire image so that the machine learns by itself to classify the detection